 A second variation concerns the sound or rather the complete lack of sound.
 This lack is sometimes used to reveal scenes as being in the past and visualize their connection with the current narrative timeline.
 The transitioning to the visualization of memories is often signaled by way of internalized speech.
 In another case the lack of sound underlines the emotional importance of a scene, while enabling the introduction of the following scene through the use of overlapping speech

-Ryuji (1983) is a character driven narrative and this focus is sensible in every aspect of the cinematographical product; by the interplay between the holy trinity of cinema, i.e. cinematography, acting (especially Shôji Kaneko’s acting) and the narrative structure, the presence of Ryuji is able to become fully sensible in the narrative space.
+Ryuji (1983) is a character driven narrative and this is sensible in every aspect of the cinematographical product.
+Because of the interplay between the holy trinity of cinema, i.e. cinematography, acting (especially Shôji Kaneko’s) and the narrative structure, the presence of Ryuji is able to become fully sensible in the narrative space.

-It’s by way of this interplay that this narrative deserves to be categorized as a true yakuza classic.
+It’s by way of this interplay that this narrative, masterfully directed by Tôru Kawashima, deserves to be categorized as a true yakuza classic.
 But it only accedes to this status, because it exceeds the confines of the yakuza genre by touching upon the fundamental problematic condition of the human subject.
 Ryuji is not so much a story about a Yakuza, but a story about a subject finding its place as ego, knowing very well that his ego can never fit the gaze of the Other.